webmeshproj/operator/README.md

 # Webmesh Operator

-The repository contains an operator running [Webmesh nodes](https://github.com/webmeshproj/node) on Kubernetes.
+The repository contains an operator for running [Webmesh nodes](https://github.com/webmeshproj/node) on Kubernetes.

 ## Getting started